 Per serving: 1,150 calories, 69 g fat (41 g saturated fat, 1.5 g trans fat), 1,490 mg sodium, 92 g carbs, 4 g fiber, 5 g sugar, 40 g protein

-Olive Garden's seafood riff on a classic Chicken Alfredo is the healthier choice for dinner, but we’d still be weary about diving in.
-This only has half a gram less trans fat than our third-worst dish, and it still has almost a day’s worth of sodium.
+Olive Garden’s seafood riff on a classic Chicken Alfredo is the healthier choice for dinner, but we’d still be wary about diving in.
+Why?
+This Olive Garden dish isn’t up to par on the nutrition board: It only has half a gram less trans fat than our third-worst dish, and it still has almost a day’s worth of sodium.

 Per serving: 1,090 calories, 68 g fat (41 g saturated fat, 1.5 g trans fat) 910 mg sodium, 92 g carbs, 4 g fiber, 5 g sugar, 26 g protein